shahid-ahmed-96/Oxides_conductivity/README.md

 ## Overview

 This project focuses on predicting the thermal conductivity of oxide materials, an important property for various applications in material science.
-We utilized a combination of data collection, filtration, and deep neural networks to achieve accurate results.
+We utilized a combination of data collection, filtration, and deep neural networks to achieve the results.

 ## Project Steps